 Program Educational Objectives & Student Outcomes

-ABET, the national accreditation organization for engineering programs requires that accredited programs establish and regularly update Program Educational Objectives and related Student Outcomes.
+ABET, the national accreditation organization for engineering programs requires that accredited programs establish and regularly update Program Educational Objectives (PEOs) and related Student Outcomes.
 Program Educational Objectives address the defining characteristics, attributes and abilities that SCU civil engineering graduates demonstrate within the first three to five years of their professional careers.
-Student Outcomes describe the measurable characteristics (i.e. knowledge, skills and sensitivities) that the Civil Engineering Department expects to find in its students at the completion of their undergraduate program.
+Student Outcomes describe the measurable characteristics (i.e. knowledge, skills and sensitivities) that the Civil, Environmental, and Sustainable Engineering Department expects to find in its students at the completion of their undergraduate program.

-The current set of Program Educational Objectives for the Civil Engineering Program at Santa Clara University was developed using an iterative process that integrated the ideas of the departmental faculty, students and the departmental Advisory Board.
+The current set of Program Educational Objectives for the Civil, Environmental, and Sustainable Engineering Program at Santa Clara University was developed using an iterative process that integrated the ideas of the departmental faculty, students and the department Advisory Board.
 The Advisory Board provides representation from alumni, local employers and the professional civil engineering community.
-The Program Educational Objectives so developed reflect not only the professional needs of the Civil Engineering Program graduate but also the parent institution’s mission statement and related aspirations for all Santa Clara University graduates.
-Initial versions of the departmental Educational Objectives were drafted in 2001, and revised in 2003 and 2011.
-The educational objectives developed by the Department for its undergraduate program reflect our commitment to providing a program that produces graduates who, within five years of graduation, will:
+The Program Educational Objectives reflect not only the professional needs of the Civil, Environmental, and Sustainable Engineering Program graduate but also the parent institution’s mission statement and related aspirations for all Santa Clara University graduates.
+Initial versions of the department Educational Objectives were drafted in 2001, and revised in 2003 and 2011.
+The Educational Objectives developed by the Department for its undergraduate program reflect our commitment to providing a program that produces graduates who, within five years of graduation, will:

 - capably design, build, maintain, or improve civil engineering-based systems in the context of environmental, economic, and societal requirements